syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Its allow us to indicate whether the node has child or not in load on demand
+Its allows to indicate whether the node has child or not in load on demand.